tranhungnghiep/Parallel_Topic_Modeling/README.md

 We also built a dataset that contains timestamped documents for time-aware topic modeling experiments.
 The dataset contains abstract of over 1,000,000 scientific publications in the computer science domain from 1951 to 2010, crawled from <a href=http://academic.research.microsoft.com>Microsoft Research</a>.
 The dataset can be downloaded at: https://drive.google.com/file/d/0B8gXe63FdGk5ZjQzTVloZlVPZU0 (.zip, 395 MB)

-Data format:
+#### Data format:
 - Document file:
-Line 1: number of documents.
+</br>Line 1: number of documents.
-Line 2: word list of document 1, each word separated by space.
+</br>Line 2: word list of document 1, each word separated by space.
-Line 3: word list of document 2, each word separated by space.
+</br>Line 3: word list of document 2, each word separated by space.
-...
+</br>...
 - Timestamp file:
-Line 1: number of distinct timestamps
+</br>Line 1: number of distinct timestamps
-Line 2: earliest timestamp
+</br>Line 2: earliest timestamp
-Line 3: latest timestamp
+</br>Line 3: latest timestamp
-Line 4: timestamp of document 1
+</br>Line 4: timestamp of document 1
-Line 5: timestamp of document 2
+</br>Line 5: timestamp of document 2
-...
+</br>...

 ### How to use
-Parallel_Topic_Modeling can either be used by commandline or from your code.
+Parallel_Topic_Modeling can be used to estimate the topic distribution of a corpus by LDA or BoT model.

+#### Sample
-For commandline sample:
+For commandline use:
+This command estimate the topic distribution of MAS corpus using BoT model, parallel in 10 threads...
-`java -Xmx64g -cp ./Code/PLDA/Parallel_Topic_Modeling.jar cgs_lda_multicore.UI.PLDA_BoT -est -dir ./Data/MAS_BoT -dfile MAS_doc_removedSW.txt -tsfile MAS_ts.txt -testsetprop 0.1 -datafileformat Private -tsfileformat Single -dfiletrain -dfiletest -alpha 0.5 -beta 0.1 -gamma 0.1 -ntopics 256 -L 16 -niters 200 -burnin 50 -savestep 0 -twords 10 -howtogetdist 1 -threadpoolsize 31 -P 10 -shuffle 10 -shufflets 200 -howtopart 2`
+</br>`java -Xmx64g -cp ./Code/Parallel_Topic_Modeling.jar cgs_lda_multicore.UI.PLDA_BoT -est -dir ./Data/MAS_BoT -dfile MAS_doc_removedSW.txt -tsfile MAS_ts.txt -testsetprop 0.1 -datafileformat Private -tsfileformat Single -dfiletrain -dfiletest -alpha 0.5 -beta 0.1 -gamma 0.1 -ntopics 256 -L 16 -niters 200 -burnin 50 -savestep 0 -twords 10 -howtogetdist 1 -threadpoolsize 31 -P 10 -shuffle 10 -shufflets 200 -howtopart 2`

-For sample programming in code, see file Testing.java	and Testing_BoT.java.
+</br>where MAS_doc_removedSW.txt is document file and MAS_ts.txt is timestamp file.
+Please see files `/src/jgibblda/LDACmdOption.java` and `/src/cgs_lda_multicore/Utility/PLDACmdOption.java` for explanation.

+For using in your code as a library, please see sample files `/src/cgs_lda_multicore/TestSite/Testing.java`	for LDA and `/src/cgs_lda_multicore/TestSite/Testing_BoT.java` for BoT.

 ### License
 Parallel_Topic_Modeling is a free software under the terms of <a href=http://www.gnu.org/licenses/gpl.html>GNU GPL</a> 3.0 and any later version.
 You can freely use, redistribute, and modify it as long as you acknowledge us and adopt the same license for derivative works.